 Why Use Picture Books to Teach Retelling a Story?

 Retelling is a foundational reading skill.
-It involves identifying the important parts of the story in order, including characters, setting, problem and solution.
+It involves identifying the important parts of the story in order, including characters, setting, problem & solution.
 Retelling develops sequencing skills, print concepts, descriptive vocabulary, thinking skills, and visualisation techniques.

 Many books in your classroom or school library will work for teaching retelling a story.
 Don’t forget wordless picture books.
 They encourage students to focus on storytelling and comprehension rather than ‘remembering’ the text when retelling a story.

 There are a couple of retelling strategies many teachers use.

 1. Using the transitional words first, then, next, after that and finally/lastly.
 These words help students focus on the order of events.

 2. Story maps help students focus on the most important story elements, including determining the principal characters, setting and the problem & solution.

 - Retell the story in your own words.

 - Retell the most important events in the story from the beginning, middle and end.